toss/es-git/docs/reference/classes/Repository.md

 This is not the same as `git diff <treeish>` or `git diff-index <treeish>`.
 Those commands use information from the index, whereas this function strictly returns the differences between the tree and the files in the working directory, regardless of the state of the index.
 Use `diffTreeToWorkdirWithIndex` to emulate those commands.

-To see difference between this and `treeToWorkdirWithIndex`, consider the example of a staged file deletion where the file has then been put back into the working dir and further modified.
+To see difference between this and `diffTreeToWorkdirWithIndex`, consider the example of a staged file deletion where the file has then been put back into the working dir and further modified.
 The tree-to-workdir diff for that file is 'modified', but `git diff` would show status 'deleted' since there is a staged delete.